-Dr. Kohomban is a noted expert in child welfare and his leadership successes have been noted by The New York Times, NPR and other publications.
-Most recently, he testified before the United States Congress, Senate Finance Committee and elaborated on the need for finance reform that supports children, families and communities.
-In their story discussing the child welfare crisis in New York, City Limits magazine identified Dr. Kohomban as a leader with a “clear vision for the future.”
+Dr. Kohomban is an author, advocate and expert in child welfare and juvenile justice.
+The leadership of The Children’s Village has been recognized by The New York Times, Washington Post, NPR and other publications.
+Most recently, Dr. Kohomban testified before the United States Congress, Senate Finance Committee and elaborated on the need for finance reform that supports children, families and communities.
+City Limits magazine identified him as a leader with a “clear vision for the future.”
 In his book, From Pariahs to Partners, How Parents and their Allies Changed New York City’s Child Welfare System, author David Tobis describes him as “one of the most parent-focused, reform-minded, and effective administrators in the field of child welfare”.
-In 2013 Dr. Kohomban was honored by the Child Welfare League of America for Exemplary Innovative Service Resulting in Positive and Successful Outcomes for Children and in 2011 by the Alliance for Children and Families with the Samuel Gerson Nordlinger Child Welfare Leadership Award for his dedication and effectiveness in the child welfare field.
+Dr. Kohomban was honored by the Child Welfare League of America for Exemplary Innovative Service and Successful Outcomes for Children and, by the Alliance for Children and Families with the Samuel Gerson Nordlinger Child Welfare Leadership Award for his dedication and effectiveness.